-SEC Form - I-ACGR Updated 21Dec2017 esponsible for approving anagement led by the fficer (CEO) and the r control functions (Chief Compliance Officer and tive).
-Recommendation 2.8 Board establishes a voting system whereby a majority of non-related party shareholders approve specific types of related party transactions during shareholders' meetings.
+SEC Form - I-ACGR Updated 21Dec2017 the selection of Management led by the Chief Executive Officer (CEO) and the heads of the other control functions (Chief Risk Officer, Chief Compliance Officer and Chief Audit Executive).
+Recommendation 2.8 2.
+Board establishes a voting system whereby a majority of non-related party shareholders approve specific types of related party transactions during shareholders' meetings.
 Provide information on or reference to a document containing the Board's policy and responsibility for approving the selection of management.
-Identity the Management team appointed Provide information on voting system, if any. a The Code of Corporate Governance of MerryMart Consumer Corp., provides that: "The Board should be responsible for ensuring and adopting an effective succession planning program for directors, key officers and management to disclose such relationship with the Board.
+Identity the Management team appointed Provide information on voting system, if any.
+The Code of Corporate Governance of MerryMart Consumer Corp., provides that: "The Board should be responsible for ensuring and adopting an effective succession planning program for directors, key officers and management to Under paragraph 4.4 of the company's Conflict of Interest Policy , the transaction or contract may be ratified by the vote of the shareholders representing at least two-thirds (2/3) of the outstanding capital stock in a meeting called for the purpose, provided that full disclosure of the adverse interest of the Directors/s is made at such meeting. disclose such relationship with the Board.
 The requisites for approval are: (a) the present of the Director in the Board meeting in which the transaction or contract was approved was not necessary to constitute a quorum for such meeting; (b) That the vote of said Director was not necessary for the approval of the transaction or contract; and (c) that the transaction or contract is fair and reasonable under the circumstances.
-Under paragraph 4.4 of the company's Conflict of Interest Policy , the transaction or contract may be ratified by the vote of the shareholders representing at least two-thirds (2/3) of the outstanding capital stock in a meeting called for the Directors/s is made at such meeting.